markteehan/file-chunk-connectors/README.md

 ```

- Create chunk-source.json file with the following contents:
+ Create chunk-source.json file with the following contents to split files into chunks of 50k bytes.

 ```